 Students contemplating a career in government are strongly encouraged to enrol in courses dealing with federalism, provincial and local politics.
 For those considering a career in law or the justice system, we have certificates and an Honours concentration in Public Law, as well as collaborative programs in Policing and Criminal Justice with Niagara College and in Paralegal with Seneca College.
 As with other areas of Political Science, there are co-op, internship and service learning opportunities, such as with law firms, government offices, and Indigenous, environmental and anti-poverty organizations.

 Canadian Politics Faculty:

-Other faculty who may offer courses on Canadian Politics include: Hevina Dashwood, Juris Dreifelds, Tim Heinmiller, and David Siegel.
+Other faculty who may offer courses on Canadian Politics include: Hevina Dashwood and Tim Heinmiller.

 Political scientists who specialize in comparative politics usually study aspects of political life in countries other than Canada, or they draw comparisons between Canada and other parts of the world.

 There are several different reasons for studying politics in other places.
 The main scholarly reason for studying politics comparatively is that it can help us to identify patterns: economic development and democracy seem often to go together; or countries with ethnic cleavages often experience political instability.
 By comparing Canada with other countries, we may develop a better understanding of the options available to Canadians.
 By improving our knowledge of other countries, we may also become better qualified for careers that take us abroad.
 Some people start with personal experience or a family tie with a particular country that motivates them to study its political life.
 Many of us also find politics in other countries intrinsically interesting, just because they are different – there is the appeal of the exotic.